hqyyqh888/DeepUnfolding_WMMSE/README.md

 `objective_func.py`: The sum-rate (loss) function;

-`UW_gradient.py`: The gradient of the loss function with respect to U and W in the last layer;
+`UW_gradient.py`: The gradients of the loss function with respect to U and W in the last layer;

-`UW_conj_gradient.py`: The conjugate gradient of the loss function with respect to U and W in the last layer;
+`UW_conj_gradient.py`: The conjugate gradients of the loss function with respect to U and W in the last layer;

 `generate_channel.py`: Generate the channels;